gcharalampous/book-notes/thinking_fast_and_slow.md

 - "His System 1 constructed a story, and his System 2 believed it.
 It happens to all of us." - Chapter-4
 - "I’m in a very good mood today, and my System 2 is weaker than usual.
 I should be extra careful." - Chapter-5
 - "he can’t accept that she was just unlucky; she needs a causal story.
 She will end up thinking that someone intentionally sabotaged her work." - Chapter 6
+- "He likes the project, so he thinks its costs are low and its benefits are high.
+Nice example of the affect heuristic." - Chapter 9

 ---